 Working with agentic AI looks similar to how I work as a lead developer: I hand off scoped work, review what comes back, and step in to keep the delivery connected, so intent does not get lost as things move faster.

-I am not trying to replace engineers.
+I am definitely not advocating any plan to replace engineers.
 I am trying to make sure their attention is spent where it pays off most.

 What I’m watching next: The systems thinking gap